immerjs/immer/website/docs/complex-objects.md

 <div data-ea-publisher="immerjs" data-ea-type="image" className="horizontal bordered"></div>
 </center>

+By default, Immer does not strictly handle Plain object's non-eumerable properties such as getters/setters for performance reason.
+If you want this behavior to be strict, you can opt-in with `useStrictShallowCopy(true)`.

 Plain objects (objects without a prototype), arrays, `Map`s and `Set`s are always drafted by Immer.
 Every other object must use the `immerable` symbol to mark itself as compatible with Immer.
 When one of these objects is mutated within a producer, its prototype is preserved between copies.

 ```js